 We enjoyed a very successful 5 night run at the 2013 Edinburgh Festival Fringe with good crowds and some stunning performers as we celebrated 10 years of Foakies.

 We also completed another successful mini-tour in the Netherlands and Germany including gigs in Amsterdam and Woelpinghausen, and earlier in Tuningen.

 I've been busy writing some new songs, mostly with my good friend and poet Bob Shields, and we nearly have enough material for another album so watch out!

-John Davy of Flying Shoes Review has reviewed my new albums:
+John Davy of Flying Shoes Review has reviewed my last albums:

 "Tom Fairnie: Banishment/As Eden Lay In Darkness

 Posted by John (Biscuits and Gravy) Davy on April 1, 2012 at 12:30

 Tom Fairnie is an Edinburgh-based poet/singer/songwriter with a rich background of performance and recorded collaborations with other poets and musicians.
 There are a couple of previous “solo” recordings but these two new discs demonstrate that the man is an inate collaborator – there must be about thirty other musicians and singers credited with an appearance at some point in the proceedings, though the core sound throughout remains Tom himself and his acoustic guitar.
 He says that he aims for uncluttered arrangements and that is indeed the case – in fact his music is at its most effective when his bruised, Scots Kenny Rogers voice is set against his own beautifully elegant folk guitar style.